 He’s forced to deal with the responsibilities and the weight of his actions.
 Or I should say – he feels obligated to do something about it because of the guilt and regret in his heart.

-The story, the characters, male and female, are some of the greatest I’ve ever seen in my history of watching 100’s of anime.
+The story, and the characters, male and female, are some of the greatest I’ve ever seen in my history of watching hundreds of anime.